 Large commercial trawlers aimlessly scrape and haul up everything from the ocean floor, no matter if it’s their targeted species or not.
 Scientists say that the destruction caused by bottom-trawling is similar to that caused by clear-cutting old forests, only on a far greater scale.
 Roughly one-third of what is dragged in is not profitable fish, but other sea animals, including turtles, whales, dolphins, seals, and seabirds.
-These beings are referred to “by-catch” by the fishing industry.
-Severely traumatized and wounded, these “by-catch” animals are subsequently thrown back into the ocean, dead or dying.
+These beings are referred to as bycatch by the fishing industry.
+Severely traumatized and wounded, these “bycatch” animals are subsequently thrown back into the ocean, dead or dying.

 If this makes your brain lean towards fish farming, it takes 2-5 pounds of small wild fish to produce 1 pound of farmed salmon, which is totally unsustainable!

-Dr. Culum Brown, an Australian behavioral ecologist, has conducted experiments with rainbow fish and found that they have longer memories than we assumed (months as opposed to seconds), the capacity to learn, and that they transmit their knowledge to other members of their school.
+Dr. Culum Brown, an Australian behavioral ecologist, has conducted experiments with rainbow fish and found that they have longer memories than previously assumed (months as opposed to seconds), the capacity to learn, and, Brown says that they transmit their knowledge to other members of their school.